EnergyModelsX/EnergyModelsBase.jl/docs/src/library/public.md

 The periods can either be either and `AbstractStrategicPeriod` or `AbstractRepresentativePeriod`.
 In the former case, it is however not fully used as the last strategic period is not relevant for the level balances.

+Both composite types allow only `EMB.NothingPeriod` types as input to the individual fields.

 ```@docs
 PreviousPeriods
 CyclicPeriods
+EMB.NothingPeriod
 ```

 The individual fields can be accessed through the following functions: